 A circular walk from Men-an-Tol to Nine Maidens

 When we finally reached the holed stone it was “in use” with an American lady clambering through the orifice, ably encouraged by two male cyclist.
-And so we changed our plans and set off again to picnic across the moors at Ding Dong Mine with the idea of looking down over Mounts bay as we ate our lunch.
+So we changed our plans and set off again to picnic across the moors at Ding Dong Mine with the idea of looking down over Mounts bay as we ate our lunch.
 Well, we reached the mine and as we sat down, we asked a passing dog walker the exact route to the stone circle we had last visited – was it twenty years ago ….an hour later we thought we had better move on!

-I loved visiting the great swathes of heather the truly ancient stones that bare memory to long lost societies but you know my most resounding memory of that day were the characters we had met along the route.
+I loved visiting the great swathes of heather the truly ancient stones that bare memory to long lost societies.
+But you know my most resounding memory of that day were the characters we had met along the route.